Henry M. Fulcher

 Polly Davis is WFLO s Sales Manager.
 She manages a department of five sales people and creates sales and station promotions.
 A veteran of the broadcast industry, she has worked in radio for over three decades.
 Prior to joining WFLO, she was the General Manager of WSVS FM, a country music station in Crewe.
 Contact Polly at email@example.com.

-Christopher Brochon is the Assistant to the General Manager, and is WFLO’s jack of all trades.
+Christopher Brochon is the Operations Director, and is WFLO’s jack of all trades.
 His duties cover everything from writing ad copy to repairing the plumbing.
 He is also a co-host on the Call Flo Radio Show, and on-air personality when his services are required.

 Outside of work, he is a member of the Friends of the Library and Commonwealth Chorale boards, as well as a member of the local postal advisory board.
 He spends the rest of his time reading, gardening, restoring his 60 s MG, and attempting to garner as much knowledge as is humanly possible.
 Contact him directly at firstname.lastname@example.org.